intel-hadoop/HiBench-CDAP/README.md

        mvn clean package

-(You may also just use the .jar file in the target directory)

 ### Deploy an Application
 Go to your CDAP Web UI and add an application with the .jar you built.